 Several guests were milling about the front door, drinks in hand, laughing.
 They barely looked at him in his street clothes.
 Maybe they didn’t recognize him.

 Or maybe they don’t give a shit.

 “I’m taking the Jag,” Aiden told one of the servants.
 The man looked at him with surprise but complied, returning a moment later to let him know the driver would be bringing the car around.
 Aiden was on the road back to London a few minutes later.

-WHEN Cameron returned from the castle the next morning, Aiden had several suitcases spread around the bedroom and was packing his belongings.
+WHEN Cameron returned from the castle the next morning, Aiden had several suitcases spread around the bedroom and was packing his belongings, taking them out of the Leicester self-storage he had.
 Aiden had tried to sleep but had given up in the end, deciding instead to get his things together.
 He couldn’t do this anymore.
 How could he have been so naïve?
 He had stupidly believed the man the first time.
 But the second….

 What’s the old expression?
 Fool me once, shame on you… fool me twice, shame on me?

 God, his chest hurt.
 His eyes were red from lack of sleep and tears.
 Ironic that the biggest night of his career would be the worst night for his heart.